crt26/pqc-evaluation-tools/README.md

 3. Build the OQS-Provider Library after a previous install of Liboqs

-The setup script will also handle the building of [OpenSSL 3.2.1](https://www.openssl.org/source/) within the pqc-eval-tools lib directory as this is required to utilise the OpenSSL provider functionality provided by OQS-Provider.
+The setup script will also handle the building of [OpenSSL 3.2.1](https://www.openssl.org/source/) within the pqc-evaluation-tools lib directory as this is required to utilise the OpenSSL provider functionality provided by OQS-Provider.
 This will be a separate build from the systems default OpenSSL installation and will not replace or interfere with those binaries.

 Once all of the relevant options have been selected, the setup script will download, configure and build each of the libraries.
 Alongside, optimizing the builds for the current systems by automatically passing the relevant build parameters.